 Having a half dozen video calls a day is normal for our team, and we’ve found a few different solutions that work well.
 Nothing substitutes an in-person conversation, but video calls are about as close as we can get before we’re able to install headjacks into the Matrix.

 While a conference call might be the default choice for some teams, audio-only communication can miss out on nonverbal social cues that come with visuals.
-I wanted to point out the benefits of Vidyo since it allows you to use the same dial-in number.

 In a crowded market, Zoom stands out as a video solution that’s both intuitive and reliable.
 Its easy interface allows for screen sharing, calling (if you need to dial a number), and also includes useful recording functionality.
 For some reason, I’ve found that video and audio quality is just better with Zoom

 Zoom is fantastic for external calls and even webinars, though its full functionality requires a paid subscription.
 There are a few other solutions worth mentioning.

 Google Hangouts is a probably the most popular video conferencing app for good reason.
 While it’s not as full-featured (or reliable) as Zoom, it’s easy to use and integrates with other GSuite products.

 Join.me is great for screen sharing, and other solutions like team chat apps can be useful for quick team calls.

 Speaking of chat apps, they’ve revolutionized business in the past decade!
 Initially heralded as “email killers”, team chat apps have taken the spot as invaluable internal communication platforms.

 The current gold standard, Slack, is a team chat app that boasts a huge number of integrations and a very simple setup.
 It can be scaled easily, so teams won’t need to switch products during high-growth phases.